stackblitz/alien-signals/README.md

 Since Vue 3.5 switched to a Pull reactivity system in https://github.com/vuejs/core/pull/10397, I continued to research the Push-Pull reactivity system here.
 It is worth mentioning that I was inspired by the doubly-linked concept, but `alien-signals` does not use a similar implementation.

+## Integrations

+- Used in Vue language tools (https://github.com/vuejs/language-tools) for virtual code generation.

+- The core reactivity system code was ported to Vue 3.6 and later. (https://github.com/vuejs/core/pull/12349)

 ## Usage

 ### Basic